We've independently reviewed this article to make sure it's as accurate as we can make it.

 Using a dishwasher is a great way to save time.
 However, I’m sure you’ll agree with me that its performance issues can be super annoying.

 Don’t worry, though.
-I’ve prepared a list of 7 quick fixes that will help you get rid of your dishwasher’s popping or crackling noises.
+I’ve prepared a list of 7 quick fixes to help you eliminate your dishwasher’s popping or crackling noises.
 These are:

 #1 Load Your Dishwasher Properly

 Before doing anything else, I recommend checking your dishwasher.

-You see, if it’s not loaded correctly or the dishes are touching each other, you may hear a popping or crackling noise.
+If the appliance is not loaded correctly or the dishes are touching each other, you may hear a dishwasher popping or crackling noise.

-There are different ways to load a dishwasher, but for this specific case, I recommend facing your dishes toward the center or angling them downward.
+There are different ways to load a dishwasher.
+In most cases, I recommend facing your dishes toward the center or angling them downward.

-Moreover, make sure your dishes and cutlery are not touching each other and are stacked securely, since this is one of the most common reasons why your dishwasher makes noises or doesn’t dry your dishes evenly.
+Ensure your dishes and cutlery are not touching each other and are stacked securely since this is one of the most common reasons your dishwasher is making a crackling noise and doesn’t dry your dishes correctly.

 #2 Check the Pump

 If your dishwasher was loaded correctly, chances are there’s something stuck in the pump.

-You see, when the pump is clogged, wastewater can’t be pumped out of the machine, which can lead to different issues, including popping or crackling noises.
+When the pump is clogged or damaged, wastewater can’t be pumped out of the machine, leading to different issues, including a dishwasher making popping or crackling noises.

-But, don’t worry.
-You can easily check if that’s the case.
-You’ll just need to:
+You can easily check if that’s the case by following the steps below:

 - Turn off your dishwasher and the water supply.
-Then, unplug it from the wall outlet.
+Then, unplug the dishwasher from the wall outlet.

-- Take out the bottom basket and move the spray arm, so you can access the filter unit.
+- Take out the bottom basket and move the spray arm so that you can access the filter unit.

 - Unscrew the filter unit to access the pump.
 Then, remove the filter.

-- Clean the pump and remove any debris.
-There may be glass stuck in the pump, this is why I recommend being cautious and using protective gloves, and ideally using a shop vac to suck out any obstructions.
+- Clean the pump and remove any debris – there may be glass stuck in the pump.
+I always recommend being cautious and using protective gloves, and ideally, using a shop vac to suck out any obstructions.

 Once you’ve done that, reassemble your dishwasher and plug it back in.
 Then, start a wash cycle to see if the issue was solved.